HIPAA certification

 Verify nowFAQ

-Questions buyers ask before they get HIPAA certified
+Questions people ask before they get certified

 How do I become HIPAA certified online?

 The usual path is to enroll in HIPAA training, complete the course, pass the assessment, and save the certificate record for later verification.
-American HIPAA keeps that process self-paced so individual learners and teams can complete it without scheduling a live class.
+USA HIPAA keeps that process self-paced so individual learners and teams can complete it without scheduling a live class.

 What does the HIPAA certificate show?